BushmanLab/INSPIIRED/README.md

 ## INSPIIRED

-INSPIIRED is a software suite designed to study viral integration sites and the longitudinal outcome of gene therapy patients.
+INSPIIRED is a software suite designed to study viral integration sites and the longitudinal outcomes of gene therapy patients.
 Each component of the INSPIIRED software suite is available through GitHub.
 For detailed instructions on how
 to make use of each component, please visit its repository: